Focus on Faculty: Karen Bankston

-Karen Bankston, PhD, has joined the College of Nursing as associate dean for clinical practice, partnership and community engagement.
-As such, Bankston is responsible for developing and maintaining partnerships and collaborations with nursing and other disciplines to provide leading-edge clinical experiences for students and effective and efficient environments that support practice and teaching for College of Nursing faculty/staff.
+Karen Bankston, PhD, serves as the Associate Dean for Clinical Practice, Partnership and Community Engagement.
+As such, she is responsible for developing and maintaining partnerships and collaborations with nursing and other disciplines to provide leading-edge clinical experiences for students and effective and efficient environments that support practice and teaching for College of Nursing faculty and staff.

 "Together, with other professionals and community stakeholders we should be able to establish strong partnerships that support and evaluate the effectiveness of evidenced based delivery practices and add to the improvement of care in the region,” says Bankston.

 What makes your role different than other faculty positions?

 "My role is different in that it requires me to consistently connect the dots between the internal and external environments and their impact on students, faculty and staff experiences.
 So my ability to assess and assimilate information on behalf of the College of Nursing in various settings is key, as well as being able to be a connector and a skilled negotiator."

 What was the driving factor that brought you to the College of Nursing?